Wincenty Witos: Road to independence

 Wincenty Witos (right) and Ignacy Daszyński.

 In December 1913 the People's Party split.
 As a result, in February 1914, Witos was elected as vice president of the newly created political party Polskie Stronnictwo Ludowe "Piast" (Polish People's Party "Piast").
 In 1911 he served as a deputy of the party to Austria's Imperial Council's House of Representatives.
 Technically he remained the member of the Austrian government until 1918.

 After the outbreak of World War I in 1914, Witos became even more involved in party activities.
 The group joined the Supreme National Committee a quasi-government for the Poles in Galicia, for which Witos served as vice president.
 As the political events associated with the war unfolded and the Committee became more and more irrelevant, Witos resigned.

 During the war Witos kept in touch with Polish independence movement activists, including Ignacy Paderewski and Jędrzej Moraczewski.
 He also supported Józef Piłsudski, whom he saw as the future leader of a reconstituted Polish army.
 "Piast"'s backing for Piłsudski increased after the Oath Crisis and the internment of Piłsudski by the Germans.
 Gradually, the agrarians of the Polish People's Party came to believe that the cause of Polish independence was best served by an alliance with the alliance and so began supporting the pro-Entente, anti-German, National Democrats.
 In 1917 Witos joined Roman Dmowski's National League although he left the organization in 1918.

 In 1916 he became the president of "Piast".
-He coauthored a manifesto, which declared the aims of a reconstituted, independent Poland and was published in May 1917.
+He co-wrote a manifesto, which declared the aims of a reconstituted, independent Poland and was published in May 1917.
 On 28 September 1918, he was one of the two directors of the Polish Liquidation Committee, a temporary government whose purpose was to preserve law and order in the former Austrian partition during the transition to an elected Polish government.
 The Committee declared Western Galicia independent of the Austria-Hungary.
 Witos was invited to join the government of Ignacy Daszyński but turned the offer down for political differences.
 Witos was also unsatisfied with the fact that the new government had no representative from the Prussian Partition.